 Selecting a brand name is one of the most important product decisions a seller makes.
 A brand name reflects the overall product image, positioning, and, ideally, its benefits.
 A successful brand name can enable a product to be meaningfully advertised and distinguished from competitors; tracked down by consumers; and given legal protection.
 At its best, a brand can provide a carryover effect when customers are able to associate quality products with an established brand name.
 Attention to naming also helps customers associate products within the same brand family.
 For example, Apple names its mobile products with a lowercase i—for example, iPad, iPod, iPhone.
 Starbucks names its coffee sizes in Italian.

-Remember that legally protectable brand names are mandatory if an organization plans to produce mass advertising for its product or service.
-Once an organization starts using a new brand name, it may encounter other organizations’ claims to own the rights to that name and threaten legal action.
+Remember that legally protectable brand names are mandatory if an organization plans to produce mass advertising for their product or service.
+Once an organization starts using a new brand name, it may encounter other organizations’ claim to own the rights to that name and threaten legal action.
 To avoid the risks and potential expense associated with legal challenges to a brand name, it is important to use a thorough, systematic process for selecting a brand name.

 Selecting a Naming Strategy

-Before you start brainstorming new brand names and registering domain names, the company should evaluate which naming/branding policy to pursue the new offering and choose one of the following three viable options.
+Before you start brainstorming new brand names and registering domain names, the company should evaluate which naming/branding policy to pursue for the new offering and choose one the following three viable options.
 This process helps determine whether you even need a new brand name.

 - Strategy 1: Own Brand.
 A strict branding policy under which a company only produces products and services using its own brand.
 In this scenario, you need a new brand name.